Datça Turkey 2013

 Coast and Islands

 Gulets cruise between Greece and the Turkish coast to cities and islands like Samos, Kusadasi, Didyma, Asin Bay, Rhodes, Kos, and Bodrum.
-I’m still learning about the area trying to decide the best way to get around.
-I’ve been sick for a few days – maybe a weather change thing – so I’m lying low for a while.
+I’m still learning about the Gulf of Hisarönü and the area along the Aegean Coast, trying to decide what to explore and the best way to get around.
+I’ve been sick for a few days – maybe a weather change thing – so am keeping a low profile for a while.

 Knidos Amphitheater – dissolve.com